Information for Adults considering the support of a Home Sharer

 Length of share

-We undertake to look for Sharers who will be in a position to commit to living with the Householder for at least one year and most arrangements last for at least a year.
-However, we understand that situations can change on both sides and a 30 day notice period is included in all agreements.
+We undertake to look for Sharers who will be in a position to commit to living with the Householder for at least one year and most arrangements last for a year or longer.
+However, we understand that situations can change on both sides and a 4 weeks’ notice period is included in all agreements.

 Please download our brochure for more information on our homeshare service.